 Throw in a line at the river's tidal reaches and you're likely to snare a bream, whiting or mulloway.
 The Murchison River is also home to blue manna crabs and mud crabs.

-There is a range of tours to the Murchison River including sunset cruises, as well as full day hiking and canoe trips.
+There is a range of tours to the Murchison River including sunset cruises, as well as half day canoe trips.